AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/Superconductivity.md

 \frac{1}{U_0\nu(E_F)}=-\int_\Delta dE \tanh\left(\frac{E}{2T}\right)\frac{\Delta}{\sqrt{E^2-\Delta^2}},
 $$

-where $\nu(E_F)$ is the fermi surface density of states, and we have left out the upper cut-off.
+where $\nu(E_F)$ is the fermi surface density of states per spin, and we have left out the upper cut-off.
 This expression needs to be regularized as in the zero temperature case considered before.
 The resulting $
 \Delta(T)$ varies from $\Delta(0)=\Delta_{\text{BCS}}$ given by \eqref{bcs_gap}, to zero at